usnistgov/MediScore/README.txt

       - Fixed index parsing bug.
       - Added increased capability to read images of different formats, including raw and bmp images.
       - Fixed bug related to parsing the extension of the images.
-      - Added verbosity and optout querying for mask score partitioner.
     * Validator:
       - IsOptOut column is mandated
       - Substituted range for xrange for speedup